|Nutrition Facts (per serving)|

 Using a meat injection syringe, inject the mixture into several different spots in the pork roast.
 The more entrance points you can make, the better the flavor distribution will be.

-Grill or smoke right away or store in the fridge until ready to use (up to a few hours or overnight).
+Grill or smoke the pork shoulder right away or store in the fridge until ready to use—from a few hours up to overnight.
+Enjoy.

-- Stir the marinade well and add it to a meat injector.
-If needed, add in batches.
+- Always stir the marinade really well before adding it to a meat injector.